LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SubmitConsentByConsentToken-post-">Consent By ConsentToken (POST)</h4>
  This API is to submit consent form using consent token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/consent-by-consent-token/)

 ```java